20 reasons why you should sell on Etsy

 There are a ton of people helping other people on Etsy.
 Myself being one of them.
-But you can also find help from the Etsy forums, from youtube, from blogs and websites dedicated to Etsy selling.
+But you can also find help from the Etsy forums, youtube, blogs, and websites dedicated to Etsy selling.
+You can even start a website for your own shop too. .
 You can also, of course, go to the horse’s mouth and ask Etsy themselves.

 I like Starla Moore on You Tube – I play many of her videos in the background while I’m working.

 Something easy to listen to if you need some inspiration right now.

 You don’t need to pay for hosting, shop hire, or a monthly fee to be on Etsy, so even though it’s cost you to get started on you making, at least your shop won’t cost you an arm and a leg.

 You can, of course, opt for the paid shop option where you get more view options although Etsy has said this does not improve your search rankings.